🎉 Welcome to Axiome Blog, a blog about creative development and vulgarization of 3D theory and more.

 I encourage you to view this post as a stepping stone towards achieving mastery in 3D web development with three.js.
 The principles of raymarching and their application within the three.js framework have the potential to transform your projects into immersive experiences that captivate and engage users.

 Keep exploring, experimenting, and challenging yourself.
 The more you learn and apply, the more proficient you'll become.
 And as you progress, share your discoveries and creations with the community.
 Together, we can push the boundaries of what's possible in 3D web development.
+If you liked this article, you can also check out my other articles on the depth buffer and the indexed geometry in three.js and react three fiber.

 Thank you for spending this time with me.
 I look forward to seeing where your creativity and technical prowess will take you next in the world of three.js and beyond.